Geonhee-LEE/control-robotics-machine-learning/Modern Control/README.md

 12. Reference Tracking with Estimator
 13. Integral Control with State Estimation
 14. Introduction to Digital Control
-15. Introduction to Digital Control
+15. Introduction to Digital Control2
 16. ZOH-discretization